UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 ### Digital Cheatsheets

 Students are now allowed to use digital cheatsheets, which can be uploaded to the PrairieLearn system.
+We trust that you will adhere to the guidelines when submitting your digital cheatsheets.
+Should we spot an "unreasonable" digital cheatsheet, we may request the **corresponding printed physical cheatsheet.** If it is deemed excessively unfair compared to others, penalties may be applied.
 The cheatsheet must be:

-- **handwritten** on a **single-sided**, **one-page**, **letter-sized** sheet (8.5x11 inches).
-  - Students with accommodations from CfA for handwriting may be granted exceptions.
+- **Requirements:** Confined to a **single, one-sided piece of letter-sized paper, 8.5 by 11 inches.** Please **do not** use legal or A4-sized paper
-  - Instructors will provide paper in the labs if you need some
+  - Letter-sized paper will be available in the labs if needed
-- The back of the cheatsheet must include **your name**, **your CWL**, **your CWL**, and the **course number** e.g. 551
-- The cheatsheet must then be scanned and uploaded as a PNG **before** the quiz.
-  - This is the version that will be accessible during the quiz.
+- **Content format:** You may handwrite, type, or digitally create your cheatsheet, ensuring all information is **clearly readable when printed on letter-sized paper**
+  - If you're typing your cheatsheet, ensure you use a minimum font size of 8 pt
+- **Submission format:** The cheatsheet must be submitted as a **PNG file (not PDF)** with a file size of **5 MB or less.** This file size limit is enforced by PrairieLearn, not by us
+  - You can create the PNG by scanning, photographing, or taking a screenshot of your cheatsheet
+- **Resizing tools:** You can use Paint on Windows and Preview on Mac for basic resizing.
+Check out [ImageMagick](https://imagemagick.org/index.php) for more detailed adjustments such as resizing or format conversion, if needed
+- **Naming convention:** File names of your digital cheatsheets should correspond with course names to avoid confusion
-  - The cheatsheet filename requirements will be in the submission.
+  - The file name for the 521 cheatsheet should be similar to `521_quiz_2_cheatsheet.png`
-  - Must be less than 5 MB in size (this is enforced by PrairieLearn)
-- Sharing of cheatsheets is strictly prohibited.
-- TAs will verify that your cheatsheet complies with these instructions.
-No prior approval will be given, but cheatsheets that do not meet the requirements may face penalties.
-  - Penalties may also apply if you do not hand in your physical copy but submit a digital one
+  - Please verify the **exact name** upon submission
+- **Deadline:** digital cheatsheets are **due by 11:59 p.m.** the night before the quiz window opens
+  - This is typically Monday night unless instructed otherwise
+- **If a cheatsheet is found to be "unreasonable", i.e., the cheatsheet is not readable when printed on a letter-sized paper, you may be called in for a discussion and could face penalties**

+Please remember that the primary goal is to understand the course material, not just to optimize your cheatsheets.
+Focusing on the concepts rather than the cheatsheet format will be far more beneficial for your quizzes and overall learning in the long run.

 #### Instructions to Upload Cheatsheet